-If not or if your roof is older than thirty years old, it may be time to install a new roof.
+If not, or if your roof is older than thirty years old, it may be time to install a new roof.

 Installing your own roof saves money.

-Roofing is a very labor intensive job.
+Roofing is a very labor-intensive job.
 The cost of the labor far exceeds the cost of the materials.
 So if you opt to do the job yourself, you can save quite a bit of money.
 Removing the old roof is tedious and messy; a new roof can easily be installed atop an existing one, saving a great deal of money and clean up.
 You may be tempted to try this.

-But you need to remember that warranties on new roofs are often jeopardized by doing this, so you definitely want to have the existing roof removed first.
+But you need to remember that warranties on new roofs are often jeopardized by doing this, so you want to have the existing roof removed first.
 You’ll need to rent a large dumpster for this from a company that hauls away materials like those from a roofing job.
 Low flat roofs are relatively quick to install.
 But if your roof is high, steep, or has many dormers as older homes often do, it will take more time to install a new roof.

 The materials you’ll need for a roofing job can easily be purchased from a home improvement center or many hardware stores.
 (See 11 Ways to Save at Home Depot.)
 You’ll need to ask them or search online for guidelines for precise measuring so that you purchase the correct amount of supplies you’ll need for the job.
-Materials including asphalt shingles costing as low as $25 for a packet of 36, flashing, several packets of roofing nails costing about $10 a packet, roofing tar costing approximately $20 a bucket, and the felt underlayment (about $100 depending on size) that goes under the shingles during installation.
+Materials including asphalt shingles costing as low as $25 for a packet of 36, flashing, several packs of roofing nails costing about $10 a pack, roofing tar costing approximately $20 a bucket, and the felt underlayment (about $100 depending on size) that goes under the shingles during installation.